joaoabotelho/salsify_api_challenge/README.md

    Preprocessing large files at startup can block the server and delay availability.

 2. **Stateless and Lightweight Servers**
-   Storing large files locally increases server resource usage, making it harder to scale and more expensive to run.
+   Coupling the file with the server’s runtime also increases the difficulty of scaling the service horizontally to allow for more traffic (the file would have to exist in every single machine)

 ### **Proposed Solutions**
 - **Separate Preprocessing Service**
-  Offload file preprocessing to a dedicated service that generates offsets and stores them in Redis.
+  Offload file preprocessing to a dedicated service that generates offsets and stores them an in-memory cache such as Redis.
 This ensures the server starts up quickly and remains operational.

 - **External Blob Storage (e.g., S3)**
   Store files in external storage like S3.
 Fetch only the required portion of the file for the requested line, keeping the server stateless and reducing memory and bandwidth usage.